10th Army Corps (Republic of China)

-The 10th Army Corps is one of the major formations of the Republic of China Army and is tasked with defending central Taiwan.
+The 10th Army Corps, Republic of China Army is an army corps.
+It is tasked with defending central Taiwan.

 History

 The Central Taiwan Defense Command was formed in 1950 in Kaohsiung, southern Taiwan, and became the 2nd Army Corps in 1954.
 In 1972 the corps was moved to Taichung in central Taiwan.
 In January 1976 it was renamed the 5th Army Corps and in August of the same year it became the 10th Army Corps.

 In 2021 it was announced that the corps will become part of the 5th Combat Theater Command.

 Organization

 The 10th Army Corps Headquarters was renamed the 10th Army Corps Command in 2006.

 The structure of the corps is as follows: